International Affairs

 Faculty

 Elizabeth A. Bennett.
-Joseph M. Ha Associate Professor of International Affairs, director of the political economy program.
-International political economy, global social movements, voluntary social/environmental regulation, international development global governance.
+Joseph M. Ha Professor of International Affairs.
+International political economy, global social movements, voluntary social/environmental regulation.
 PhD 2014, AM 2010 Brown University.
 MALD 2008 Fletcher School, Tufts University.
 BA 2002 Hope College.

 Suparna Chaudhry.
-Assistant professor of international affairs.
+Associate professor of international affairs.
 Human rights, international law, political violence, nongovernmental organizations and civil society, South Asian politics.
 PhD 2016, MPhil 2014 Yale University.
 MA 2010 University of Chicago.
 BA 2009 St. Stephen's College, University of Delhi.

 Kyle M. Lascurettes.
 Associate professor of international affairs.
 International relations theory, international order and global governance, international security, American foreign policy.
 PhD 2012, MA 2006 University of Virginia.
 BA 2004 St. Lawrence University.